tagomatech/challenge/README.md

 Q: Can I use AI for the challenge?

 A: Sure, in fact we used Grok to help design and code the challenge.
-Its [entry](submissions/grok_rough_vol) is a modified rough volatility model which achieves an R² of 0.986, however it needs four parameters and also is not time-invariant.
+Its [entry](submissions/grok_rough_vol) is a modified rough volatility model which achieves an R² of 0.986, however it needs five parameters and also is not time-invariant.
 The aim is to find a process which can achieve better results with fewer parameters.

 Q: How is the competition going so far?